Dalian: Geography

-One of the most heavily developed industrial areas of China, Dalian municipal area today consists of Dalian proper and the smaller Lüshunkou (formerly Lüshun city, known in Western and Russian historic references as Port Arthur), farther along the Liaodong Peninsula.
-Historical references note that the Russian designed city of Dalniy (Alt.
-Dalney), on the south side of Dalian Bay was 40 km from Port Arthur/Lüshun (known today as Lüshunkou or literally, Lüshun Port).
+One of the most heavily developed industrial areas of China, the Dalian municipal area today consists of Dalian proper and the smaller Lüshunkou (formerly Lüshun city, known in Western and Russian historic references as Port Arthur), farther along the Liaodong Peninsula.
+Historical references note that the Russian-designed city of Dalniy (Alt.
+Dalney), on the south side of Dalian Bay, was 40 km from Port Arthur/Lüshun (known today as Lüshunkou or literally, Lüshun Port).

 Dalian is located on Korea Bay north of the Yellow Sea and roughly in the middle of the Liaodong peninsula at its narrowest neck or isthmus.
 With a coastline of 1906 km, it governs the majority of the Liaodong Peninsula and about 260 surrounding islands and reefs.
-It is seated at south-south-west of the Yalu River, and its harbor entrance forms a sub-bay known as Dalian Bay.
+It is situated at south-south-west of the Yalu River, and its harbor entrance forms a sub-bay known as Dalian Bay.

 Climate

-Dalian has a monsoon-influenced humid continental climate (Köppen Dwa), characterized by warm wet summers due to the East Asian monsoon, and cold, windy, dry winters that reflect the influence of the vast Siberian anticyclone.
+Dalian has a monsoon-influenced humid continental climate (Köppen Dwa), characterized by warm, wet summers due to the East Asian monsoon, and cold, windy, dry winters that reflect the influence of the vast Siberian anticyclone.
 Except for winter, the city experiences a one-month seasonal lag due to its position on the Liaodong Peninsula.
 The monthly 24-hour average temperature ranges from −3.3 °C in January to 24.8 °C in August.
 Annual precipitation averages 580 mm but is heavily concentrated in the summer months and can vary greatly from year to year.
 Due to the coastal location, the mean diurnal temperature variation annually is small, at 6.66 C-change.
 The monthly percent of possible sunshine ranges from 45% in July to 66% in March, with 2,625 hours of bright sunshine annually.
-The annual mean temperature is 11.8 °C. Extremes since 1951 have ranged from −21.1 °C on 4 January 1970 to 36.9 °C on 2 August 2018.
+The annual mean temperature is 11.8 °C. Extremes since 1951 have ranged from −21.1 °C on 4 January 1970 to 37.3 °C on 7 August 2026.